Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

 Mooncakes: A Chinese Mid-Autumn Festival Treat

-One of the most beloved traditional pastries in East and Southeast Asia, mooncakes are synonymous with the Chinese Mid-Autumn Festival, a holiday that occurs on the full moon of the eighth lunar month.
+One of the most beloved traditional pastries in East and Southeast Asia, mooncakes are synonymous with the Chinese Mid-Autumn Festival, a holiday that falls on the full moon, i.e., the fifteenth day of the eighth lunar month.
 (In the Gregorian calendar, the date is typically in late September or early October.)

-For the Chinese, the festival is a time for family reunions, get-togethers with friends, and of course, feasting on mooncakes.
-Although you can also enjoy a mooncake outside of the festival or without any special knowledge, you'll appreciate this sweet delicacy all the more by knowing these nine fascinating facts.
+For the Chinese, this joyous festival is a time for family reunions, get-togethers with friends, and of course, feasting on mooncakes.
+Although you can still enjoy a mooncake outside of the festival or without any special knowledge, you'll appreciate this sweet delicacy all the more by knowing these nine delicious facts.

 1. Their History Goes Back 1000+ Years

 The earliest mention of mooncakes, known as yue bing (月饼) in Chinese, dates to the Song Dynasty (AD 960–1279).
-Mooncakes were mentioned in the Southern Song Dynasty Chronicle by Wu Zhimu (吴自牧).
+The traditional Chinese pastry was notably mentioned in the Southern Song Dynasty Chronicle by Wu Zhimu (吴自牧).

 But while the association may date to the Tang Dynasty, the widespread practice of making and eating mooncakes during the Mid-Autumn Festival only began during the Ming Dynasty (AD 1368–1644).
-With several centuries between the Tang and Ming dynasties, one may theorize that the pastry started as an aristocratic pleasure before being embraced by the masses.
+With several centuries between the Tang and Ming dynasties, one can theorize that the pastry started as an aristocratic pleasure before being embraced by the masses.

 2. There Are Many Regional Variations